radianceteam/everscale-client-php-ext/INSTALL.md

 ## Requirements

- PHP 7.4+ with OpenSSL extension enabled.
+* PHP 7.4+ with OpenSSL extension enabled.
- Windows, Linux or macOS.
+* Windows, Linux or macOS.
+* For Linux users: OpenSSL 1.1 (dev) and php-devel tools to be installed.

 You can install this extension using one of the following ways.